KoanHealth/forget-me-not/README.md

 #### Caution!
 Of course, every argument variation and every included instance property amplifies the potential amount of cache memory that is consumed.

+#### Blocks
+You may not pass a block to a cached method.
+Attempting to do so results in an error being raised.

 #### Storage
 By default, the cache will attempt to use the Rails cache.
 If that isn't found, but ActiveSupport is available, a new